lupyuen/lupyuen.github.io/src/ox2.md

 _What about other drivers: BL808 vs BL602?_

 These controllers look highly similar on BL808 vs BL602.
-Thus we have plenty of NuttX Drivers to __copy from BL602 to BL808!__
+Which means we have plenty of NuttX Drivers to __copy from BL602 to BL808!__

 | Controller | BL808 RM | BL602 RM |
 |:-----------|:--------:|:--------:|